OpenRockets/web-dev-error-solutions/errors/css/css-challenge-building-a-simple-pricing-table-with-tailwind-css/README.md

+# 🐞 CSS Challenge:  Building a Simple Pricing Table with Tailwind CSS

 This challenge focuses on creating a clean and responsive pricing table using Tailwind CSS.
 The goal is to build a table with three different pricing plans, each with its own features and price, presented in a visually appealing and easy-to-understand manner.
 We'll use Tailwind's utility classes for rapid development and responsive design.